Dwarf Fortress: Fortress management and growth

 As the fortress expands and develops, new noble positions become available.
 While regular dwarves will be happy with simple rooms provided to them, dwarves appointed or elected to noble positions will need more luxurious accommodation.
 Nobles will even make demands and mandates, getting negative thoughts if they are not fulfilled.
-A justice system is present to punish criminals, for example, dwarves who injure or kill another dwarf or destroy furniture.
-Occasionally, a vampire dwarf, with a fake background history, may arrive with a migrant wave and start killing and feeding on the other citizens without being noticed.
+A justice system is present to punish criminals, such as dwarves who injure or kill another dwarf or destroy furniture.
+Occasionally, a vampire dwarf, with a false background history, may arrive with a migrant wave and start killing and feeding on the other citizens without being noticed.

 Inspired dwarves will occasionally get into a "Strange Mood".
 They will take over a workshop and go searching for the required materials to begin construction of an artifact.
 If they cannot find the materials, the dwarf will wait at the workshop, demanding it until it is available.
 After a few in-game weeks, the work results in a legendary artifact, an item so masterfully crafted that it is usually worth more than a beginning fortress' total wealth put together.
 These artifacts will be added to the world's records and its exact description can be viewed.
 Through this entire period of being in a strange mood, a dwarf will not eat, drink or sleep and will eventually go insane if they are unable to complete the artifact due to any reason (such as unavailability of materials).